eduardo-sm/shell-startup-and-tools/README.md

 └── README.md
 ```

+**NOTICE**: The commands `fenv` and `fcmd` (function and script version) depend of the function `fzf-defaults` as an example of composition.
+If you plan to use any of them independently, don't forget to copy the missing configuration from `fzf-defaults` into the function/script
+you plan to use.

 The main areas are:
 - config: Configuration files for a terminal session.
 - examples: Script and functions to test tools.